-- (1) Unless expressly otherwise provided in this Act or the rules and subject to the provisions of section 19 of the Debt Collectors Act, 1998, no person other than an attorney or an agent referred to in section 22 shall be entitled to recover from the debtor any fees or remuneration in connection with the collection of any debt. - [subsection (1), previously unnumbered, numbered by section 2 of Act 4 of 1991 and substituted by section 27 of Act 114 of 1998] - (2) Any person who contravenes any provision of subsection (1), shall be guilty of an offence and on conviction be liable to a fine not exceeding R4 000, or, in default of payment, to imprisonment for a period not exceeding 12 months, or to both such fine and such imprisonment.
+- (1) Unless expressly otherwise provided in this Act or the rules and the National Credit Act, 2005, and subject to the provisions of section 19 of the Debt Collectors Act, 1998, no person other than an attorney or an agent referred to in section 22 or a person authorised by or under the provisions of the National Credit Act, 2005, to do so shall be entitled to recover from the debtor any fees or remuneration in connection with the collection of any debt. - [subsection (1), previously unnumbered, numbered by section 2 of Act 4 of 1991, and substituted by section 27 of Act 114 of 1998 and by section 172(2) of Act 34 of 2005] - (2) Any person who contravenes any provision of subsection (1), shall be guilty of an offence and on conviction be liable to a fine not exceeding R4 000, or, in default of payment, to imprisonment for a period not exceeding 12 months, or to both such fine and such imprisonment.